Demystifying Tubal Tensor Algebra: Algebra of Tubes

 Ideally, we would have wanted the set of tubes to exhibit a field structure, since in this case $\tenA$ would have been a matrix of field elements, making all the powerful tools and theory of linear algebra applicable.

-However, we have to forgo this due to the following theorem: \begin{theorem}[Frobenius Theorem] Every finite dimensional associative division algebra over the real numbers is isomorphic to \(\R\), \(\C\) or \(\mathbb{H}\) (the quaternions). \end{theorem} These algebras have real dimension 1, 2, and 4.
+However, we have to forgo this due to the following theorem: \begin{theorem}[Frobenius Theorem] Every finite dimensional associative division algebra over the real numbers is isomorphic to \(\R\), \(\C\) or \(\mathbb{H}\) (the quaternions). \end{theorem} These algebras have real dimension 1, 2, and 4, respectively.
 Moreover, \(\mathbb{H}\) is not commutative, so it is not a field.
-So, if we insist of having a field over \(\R^n\) we will be working in dimension (\(n\)) at most 2, which is obviously highly restrictive.
+So, if we insist on imposing a field structure on \(\R^n\) we will be working in dimension (\(n\)) at most 2, which is obviously highly restrictive.

-Thus, the best we can hope to do is to to use some ``supercharged'' ring that gets us as close as possible to a field.
+Thus, the best we can hope to do is to use some ``supercharged'' ring that gets us as close as possible to a field.
 Based on the discussion in the previous section, if we define them as a commutative ring with a unit, then we are almost as good in the sense that modules are free modules, and these behave very much like vector spaces.
 Thus, in this section we investigate how to define such a ring of tubes.